LoyolaChicagoBooks/curricula/_sources/05-acm-ieee-cc/content.rst.txt

 B.S. in Cybersecurity
 ------------------------

-Absolutely, a Bachelor of Science in Cybersecurity program focuses on equipping students with the skills and knowledge necessary to protect computer systems, networks, and data from cyber threats.
+A Bachelor of Science in Cybersecurity program focuses on equipping students with the skills and knowledge necessary to protect computer systems, networks, and data from cyber threats.
 Here are some common program outcomes:

 1. **Understanding of Cybersecurity Fundamentals**: This includes knowledge of how to protect and defend computer systems and networks by ensuring their availability, integrity, authentication, and confidentiality.